jaydenkjh/vica-engineering-assessment/README.md

 All request should follow a common protocol and format.
 This request contains the HTTP method.

 ### Stateless
-Each request is indepentent of each other in the server
+Each request is independent of each other in the server.
+No information is stored between requests and each is unconnected.

 ## Code Implementation
 ### Configuration and secret keys